Menu

 <div style="text-align: center;"><iframe width="560" height="315" src="https://www.youtube.com/embed/WgXU7XAZYmQ?si=bDECZKpC6KIcRS_M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen=""></iframe></div>

-<!-- start rich text script that accompanies iframe for search engines -->
+<!-- start rich text script, this accompanies iframe for search engines -->

 <script type="application/ld+json">